Death of a Rainmaker: A Dust Bowl Mystery

 The body of a man, mouth and lungs filled with sand, is lying outside the fire exit.
 Chester, who is blind, calls for the owner of the nearby diner to call Sheriff Temple Jennings.

-The skull-fracturing dent in the back of Coombs’ head makes it clear that this was a homicide.
-It’s up to Temple to figure out who the killer was.
+Temple recognizes the dead man as Coombs.
+A skull-fracturing dent in the back of his head makes it clear this was homicide.
+Now it’s up to Temple to figure out who the killer was.

-This is a period in history when the sheriff and his wife lived above the courthouse and across the hall from the town’s four jail cells.
+This is a time when the sheriff and his wife lived above the courthouse and across the hall from the town’s four jail cells.
 Temple’s wife, Etha, is responsible for cooking prisoners’ dinners.
 Female prisoners are kept in a cell in a barred corner of Etha’s kitchen.

-Temple has experience and maturity.
-But in the face of the rainmaker’s killing, plenty of people think they know better than he how to find the culprit.
-With an election coming up in two weeks, Temple is facing a high pressure situation.
+As a sheriff, Temple has experience and maturity.
+But in the face of the rainmaker’s killing, many think they know better how to find the culprit.
+With an election in two weeks, Temple is under pressure.

-Temple and Etha are surrounded by a cast of marvelous characters: the prickly Chester Benton; cocky Roland Coombs; the beaten down Jess and Hazel Fuller, who after eight years hard labor must watch their farm and equipment go up for a bank auction; flinty Myra Mayo who runs the boarding house where Coombs stayed; and teenaged Maxine, so smitten by the handsome Deputy McChance that she doesn’t wear her glasses to identify a suspect and sets the investigation off on the wrong foot.
+Temple and Etha are surrounded by a cast of marvelous characters: the prickly Chester Benton; cocky Roland Coombs; the beaten down Jess and Hazel Fuller, who after eight years hard labor must watch their farm and equipment go to auction; flinty Myra Mayo who runs the boarding house where Coombs stayed; and teenaged Maxine, so smitten by the handsome Deputy McChance that she doesn’t wear her glasses to identify a suspect and sets the investigation off on the wrong foot.

 This story has plenty of suspense and many suspects.
 Seemingly unrelated events don’t connect until the surprising and touching ending.